 The next step is to remove the cover plate so you can access the switch itself.
 Waving a non-contact voltage tester inside the junction box is the best way to confirm that electricity is not flowing to the switch.
 The battery-powered tool should beep and light up if it detects current.
 If there’s more than one switch in the box, make sure they also don’t have electricity flowing to them.

-The “line” wire that carries power from the breaker panel to the switch will customarily be colored black, red, or blue.The “load” wire carries electricity to the socket (and by extension, to the bulb) and will typically be colored white or gray, like the line wire.
+The “line” wire that carries power from the breaker panel to the switch will customarily be colored black, red, or blue.The “load” wire carries electricity to the socket (and by extension, to the bulb) and will typically be colored white or gray, like the neutral wire.
 The final wire, protective ground, will be either a bare wire or a wire in a green jacket.
 The ground wire will prevent you from getting shocked if there’s a short circuit.

 If your home lacks a ground wire, you might not be able to install a smart switch, although there are various workarounds that we won’t get into here.
 If your home lacks a neutral wire, you might consider installing a Lutron Caséta smart dimmer, as it does not require a neutral wire to operate.
+There are a few other alternatives that don’t depend on the presence of a neutral wire.

 Installing a smart switch